whoisaravind/Testing--master/content/about/index.md

 Prior to that was scaling the management vertical of [Spic Macay](https://spicmacaylpu.wixsite.com/website), and Supervised a team of 10 to initiate a digital presence on various social media platforms.
 Designed and launched the website.

-I’m good at preparing Maggi on the electric kettle, Yeah it's edible.

 Here is a list of the things that I'm familiar with!